-Local Government: Local municipalities Balance unspent at beginning of year 112,140 112,140 Conditions still to be met - remain liabilities (see note 16).
-This grant is used for the compiling of a sewerage master plan and investigation of electricity r tariffs.
-Provincial: Sub Seta Current-year receipts Conditions met - transferred to revenue: operating expenditure 54,459 (54,459) - 31,556 (31,556) - This grant was received for long term monitoring and construction of water infrastructure.
-Financial management capacity Current-year receipts 120,000 - The outcome of this grant is improved functioning of municipal fianacial management Municipal service delivery and capacity building Current-year receipts 300,000 - Conditions still to be met - remain liabilities (see note 16).
-This grant was received to provide financial assistance to improve infrastructure, systems, service delivery and addressing institutional challenges. structures, corporate e governance, Municipal Drought Support Current-year receipts 500,000 -

-This grant was received to development water infrastructure with the purpose of augmenting water supply in drought stricken municipalities.

-Overberg Municipality: Bulk water meters

-Current-year receipts 148,799 -

-This were a donation from Overberg municipality to invest om water supply infrastructure.

-Municipal infrastructure grant (MIG)
+water master plan needs to be draited and submitted and the water meters need to be if istalied.
+Local Government: Local Municipalities Balance unspent at beginning of year 112,140 112,140 Conditions still to be met - remain liabilities (see note 16).
+This grant is used for the compiling of a sewerage master plan and investigation of elect ricity tariffs.
+Provincial: Sub Seta Current-year receipts Conditions met - transferred to revenue: operating expenditure 54,459 (54,459) 31,556 (31,556) - This grant was received for long term monitoring and construction of water infrastructure Financial management capacity Current-year receipts 120,000 The outcome of this grant is improved functioning of municipal fianacial management Municipal service delivery and capacity building Current-year receipts 300,000 Conditions still to be met - remain liabilities (see note 16).
+This grant was received to provide financial assistance to improve infrastructure, system service delivery and addressing institutional challenges. ems, structures, corporate governance, Municipal Drought Support Current-year receipts 500,000 Conditions still to be met - remain liabilities (see note 16).
+This grant was received to development water infrastructure with the purpose of augmonunicipalities enting water supply in dro ought stricken Overberg Municipality: Bulk water meters Current-year receipts 148,799 Conditions still to be met - remain liabilities (see note 16).
+This were a donation from Overberg municipality to invest om water supply infrastructure Municipal infrastructure grant (MIG)

-(Registration number WC051) Annual Financial Statements for the year ended 30 June 2017 Notes to the Annual Financial Statements
+Laingsburg Local Municipality (Registration number WC051) Annual Financial Statements for the year ended 30 June 2017